 (Exception: If you happen to know your child’s teacher and find something you KNOW they would love… by all means… go for it.
 It is one more thing you can check off your Christmas to do list.)

-What TO get–The Top 10 Teacher Christmas Gifts (plus a few more!):
+What TO get–The Top 10 Teacher Christmas Gift Ideas (plus a few more!):

 A vacation to Hawaii, extra snow days that don’t need to be made up at the end of the school year, the entire class to turn in their homework… on time!